Consensys/aragon_audit_report_2018-06-04_extended/Aragon-Audit-final.md

 ### 1.2 Audit Goals

-The focus of the audit was to verify that the smart contract system is secure, resilient and working according to its specifications.
-The audit activities can be grouped in the following three categories:
+The primary focus of the audit was to verify that changes made to the  smart contract system since our initial audit properly addressed our findings.
+Given the size and complexity of the system, and the large number of changes made, this follow on audit was not as exhaustive as a typical audit.

-**Security:**
-Identifying security related issues within each contract and within the system of contracts.

-**Sound Architecture:**
-Evaluation of the architecture of this system through the lens of established smart contract best practices and general software best practices.

-**Code Correctness and Quality:**
-A full review of the contract source code.
-The primary areas of focus include:

-* Correctness
+Once the remediatiosn had been reviewed, with the remaining available resources we also inspected the codebase from the following perspectives:

-* Readability
+* Source code review
-* Sections of code with high complexity
+* Static code analysis, symbolic execution
-* Improving scalability
-* Quantity and quality of test coverage
+* Test suite and driver verification
+* Code accuracy vs. specification review
+* Best practices review

 ### 1.3 System Overview